-Figure 26 Windows NT Print Setup Dialogue Box
+Figure 19 Windows NT Print Setup Dialogue Box

-The first field requires the IP address for the NIC, and the second field must be filled in with a valid destination from the print server (e.g., d1prn).
+The first field requires the IP address for the PrintNet, and the second field must be filled in with a valid destination from the print server (e.g., d1prn).
 Otherwise, LPR will not be able to access the printer.
-Table 3 outlines the default destinations to choose from.